SungwonJeong/SungwonJeong/README.md

 ### Hi there 🖐️

-I'm a passionate Java Spring Backend Developer and with a focus on building efficient and scalable web applications.
+I'm a passionate Java Spring Backend Developer.

+and with a focus on building efficient and scalable web applications.